aws-amplify/docs/cli-toolchain/quickstart.md

 };
 ```

-`record.dynamodb` will contain a dynamoDB change json describing the item changed in dynamoDB table.
+`record.dynamodb` will contain a DynamoDB change json describing the item changed in DynamoDB table.
-Please note that it does not represent an original and new item as stored in dynamoDB table.
-To retrieve a original and new item you need to convert a dynamoDB json to original form:
+Please note that it does not represent an original and new item as stored in DynamoDB table.
+To retrieve a original and new item you need to convert a DynamoDB json to original form:

 ```js
 const AWS = require('aws-sdk');